9th June, 2026

 Calculating the Exposure Action Value (EAV)

 Before you can take action, you need to know when the EAV is reached.
 And before you can calculate exposure levels, you need to know the vibration output of your tools and equipment.
-You can get this information from several sources:

 We already covered some of the ways you can find out vibration output in our post how to calculate vibration exposure to the ELV.
-And you can check out that post for more information (under the section 'Finding out vibration levels').
-Once you have the vibration output for your tasks or activities, you can calculate the EAV.
+You can check out that post for more information (under the section 'Finding out vibration levels').

 We will be using a points-based system, as this is the easiest way to calculate exposure once we take into account that operatives may be using various vibrating tools throughout a day.

-The exposure action trigger in a day in our points-based system is 100 points - which equals the EAV of 2.5m/s²A(8).
+The exposure action trigger in a day in our points-based system is 100 points, which equals the EAV of 2.5m/s²A(8).
 This means that once you have used 100 points, you must take action to control vibration and reduce the risks.

 (Output x Output) x 2 = Points